 Complications of occipitocervical fusion can be serious.
-Many of the early adverse events were associated with nonrigid fixation, including placement of sublaminar wires and halo external immobilization required afterward.
-Complications with sublaminar wire placement, including loss of fixation, acute or chronic spinal cord and brain stem injury, and associated halo immobilization problems including pin tract infections, osteomyelitis, nerve injury, pulmonary complications, and death, have been described.^{2,8,14} Nonrigid fixation lacks rotational stability and has been shown to have higher complication rates compared with rigid fixation.14 Biomechanical studies have also shown superior stability with rigid screw fixation.^{10-12}
+Many of the early adverse events were associated with nonrigid fixation including placement of sublaminar wires and halo external immobilization required afterward.
+Complications with sublaminar wire placement including loss of fixation, acute or chronic spinal cord and brainstem injury and associated halo immobilization problems including pin tract infections, osteomyelitis, nerve injury, pulmonary complications and death have been described.
+Nonrigid fixation lacks rotational stability and has been shown to have higher complication rates compared to rigid fixation.
+Biomechanical studies have also shown superior stability with rigid screw fixation.10-12

 Occipital screw misplacement can also lead to problems.
-If not positioned close to the superior nuchal line, then inadequate occipital thickness may be encountered and poor purchase may result.
-Also, if the far cortex of the occipital bone is not drilled or tapped, the screw can strip its proximal cortex threads when it reaches the far cortex.
-If a significant amount of occipital bone has been resected or lost, placing 3 screws below the superior nuchal line may be very difficult.
-If screws are then applied cephalad to the superior nuchal line, the transverse venous sinus may be encountered penetrating the intracranial venous sinus.
-An attempt to repair this sinus is problematic, and the best option is to simply place the screw.
+If not positioned close to the superior nuchal line then inadequate occipital thickness may be encountered and poor purchase may result.
+Also, if the far cortex of the occipital bone is not drilled or tapped the screw can strip its proximal cortex threads when it reaches the far cortex.
+If a significant amount of occipital bone has been resected or lost, placing three screws below the superior nuchal line may be very difficult.
+If screws are then applied cephalad to the superior nuchal line the transverse venous sinus may be encountered penetrating the intracranial venous sinus.
+An attempt to repair this sinus is problematic and the best option is to simply place the screw.